selmocruz/Landing-page---Ford-Mustang-Mach-E/README.md

 Licença
-Este projeto está licenciado sob a MIT License - veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a MIT License